noir-lang/noir/docs/docs/how_to/how-to-oracles.md

 }
 ```

-In the next section, we will make this `getSquared` be a method of the RPC server Noir will use.
+In the next section, we will make this `getSquared` (defined on the `squared` decorator) be a method of the RPC server Noir will use.

 :::danger